Move (The Move album)

+Move was also the only album by the group to feature their original bassist Chris "Ace" Kefford, who left the band shortly after the record was released in early 1968, as well as being the only one to fully feature rhythm guitarist Trevor Burton, who left during the early sessions for their follow-up record Shazam, although Kefford returned for a one-off reunion concert in 1981, and Burton returned to the band (then-renamed to the "Bev Bevan Band") in 2004, as an occasional member, before becoming a full member once again in 2007.

 Background

 The Move became a highly publicised band, signing to Deram Records in late 1966, and then released their debut single "Night of Fear" on 9 December 1966.
 This became their first chart hit, reaching number two in the UK Singles Chart.
 A band fanclub newsletter released during Christmas stated that they were set to release their debut album by February 1967, with a suggested title of Move Mass by their manager Tony Secunda.
-However, Secunda decided during the last second that this release would be cancelled, and instead apted the band to continue to perform publicity stunts which would put the band in the newspapers.
-A follow-up to "Night of Fear" came almost four months later, when "I Can Hear the Grass Grow" was released, reaching number five on the charts.
+However, Secunda decided during the last second that this release would be cancelled, and instead asked the band to continue to perform publicity stunts which should put the band in the newspapers.
+A follow-up to "Night of Fear" came almost four months later, when "I Can Hear the Grass Grow" was released, reaching number five on the chart.